ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Output value calculation

 These are the steps used by the game to determine the value attached to the output signal created by logic gates.
-For more information about signals, see \nameref{signals}
+For more information about signals, see \nameref{signals}.

 1) The gate checks if its conditions are met.
 If they aren't, the gate doesn't create an output
 2) The gate adds up the values of all of its inputs and clamps the result to the $[-1, 1]$ range